fastily/cheatsheet/nix.md

 # generate a key
 gpg --full-generate-key

+# list keys and show short IDs (used by gradle)
+gpg --list-keys --keyid-format SHORT

 # list keys for which I have both the public and private keys
 gpg --list-secret-keys --keyid-format LONG